 And more.
 Speak with our brokers & advisors today to find the right policy for your needs.

-Whether you need to take out Contracts Works Insurance or not depends on the project you’re undertaking, your role within that project and contractual obligations.
+Whether you need to take out Contract Works Insurance or not depends on the project you’re undertaking, your role within that project and contractual obligations.
 Businesses who typically take out this insurance include property developers, civil contractors, trades and other related entities that need to insure their upcoming construction works.

-Typically Contracts Works Insurance won’t provide coverage for pre-existing structures on a jobsite.
+Typically Contract Works Insurance won’t provide coverage for pre-existing structures on a jobsite.
 For instance, if you’re undertaking an extension of an existing structure which gets damaged during the process, this won’t usually be covered by your policy—only the extension will be covered.
 Other Insurances can provide cover for specific policy exclusions—such as Home Insurance.

 Whilst Contract Works Insurance isn’t always a necessity when carrying out a construction project, in most instances it’s a good idea to take out a policy—regardless of whether it’s a one-off project.
 Most insurers that offer Contract Works Insurance will provide One-Off Contract Works and Annual Contract Works policies.
 To find the right policy that covers your specific needs, speak to our insurance brokers.